Cghlewis/data-mgmt-ed-research-book/_book/01-rdm.md

 A: Accessible

-Users can access your data.
+Users should be able to access your data.
 This can mean your data is available in a repository or through a request system.
 At minimum, a user should be able to access the metadata, even if the actual data are not available.

 I: Interoperable